Washington Memorial Garden

 Olympia WA 98501

 In April of each year, the Olympia Garden Club hosts an Arbor Day Celebration and Memorial Garden Remembrance for the public.
 Invitations will be sent to the new recipients and/or families.
 After the new names on the kiosks are read, friends or family members are encouraged to say a few words about the new recipients.
+(Names are added to the kiosks late March of each year.
+Any name received after that time will be added the following March.)

 The Washington Memorial Walk is maintained by the Olympia Parks and Recreation Department and the Washington Memorial Garden service committee of the Olympia Garden Club.
 Effort is made to use native Washington state plants.